The Multidimensional Well-Being of Students-At-Risk and their Peers

 Findings from a recent study in a primary school in Singapore

-The results of the quantitative study revealed that students-at-risk had significantly lower emotional well-being than their non-at-risk peers.
-This suggests that students-at-risk experience positive emotions such as happiness and life satisfaction less frequently.
-Students-at-risk were also reported to have poorer physical health and a lack of peer acceptance.
-On a positive note, students-at-risk were found to have higher social well-being in terms of teacher relationships.
-This indicated that the students received sufficient support from their teachers in the school.
+The results of the mixed-methods study revealed that students at risk had significantly lower emotional well-being than their non-at-risk peers.
+This suggests that students at risk experience positive emotions such as happiness and life satisfaction less frequently.
+Students at risk were also reported to have poorer physical health and experience low peer acceptance.
+On a positive note, students at risk were found to have higher social well-being in terms of teacher relationships.
+This suggests that the students may have received substantial support from their teachers in the school.
 There were no statistically significant differences found in several well-being domains such as mental or psychological well-being.
 During the interviews, students-at-risk described how they struggled to control their emotions when triggered and would like help to manage their emotions.
 They want their peers, parents, and teachers to make time for them, understand them better, and hear them out.
 They also look forward to attending the after-school programme organized by the school as they enjoyed the activities as well as interacting with the teachers during the 3-hour sessions three times a week.

 In Practice